The Host Is Not the Owner

 If you believe the rivalry is between separate people, every scheduling decision becomes moral: who deserves the body?
 Who is being denied autonomy?
 But if the rivalry is between desires within one person, the question becomes simpler.
 You genuinely want multiple things and can’t do them all.
 How do you arrange your finite time so that the whole person functions?

-The tulpas’ preferences matter – not because they are separate people with rights, but because those preferences are data about what the whole person needs.
+The tulpas’ preferences matter – not because they are separate people with independent rights, but because those preferences are data about what the whole person needs.
 Ignoring a tulpa’s pull doesn’t just shortchange them.
 It shortchanges the whole person, because the desire belongs to the whole mind regardless of which perspective voices it.

 Practical approaches